 How to make a bathroom look bigger

-You might be surprised to learn that many bathrooms that appear large and comfortable aren’t actually much bigger than a typical restroom.
+You might be surprised to learn that many bathrooms that appear large and comfortable aren’t much bigger than a typical restroom.
 Instead, they’re just arranged and decorated in a way that maximizes their available space.
 To make your bathroom look attractive and inviting, you need to learn how to optimize your rental property’s available restroom space using décor and light.

-•Eliminate clutter: The easiest way to open up your bathroom space is to eliminate any clutter present.
+- Eliminate clutter: The easiest way to open up your bathroom space is to eliminate any clutter present.
 If the towel bar is clustered up next to the vanity, for instance, consider moving it to the opposite wall.
 Additionally, think about sleek, discrete storage solutions you can install to help tenants keep the room clutter-free.

-•Lighten things up: When rooms are dark, they appear small and cramped.
+- Lighten things up: When rooms are dark, they appear small and cramped.
 Do everything you can to make your bathroom look light and bright.
 Paint the walls with a light, neutral tone, like a pastel yellow or an eggshell white.
 Consider installing new overhead lights in the bathroom as well, to make it appear brighter and more inviting.

-•Remove the vanity: If you have a very small amount of space, consider removing the vanity underneath the sink and replacing it with a small, elegant pedestal sink—or even a wall-mounted sink.
+- Remove the vanity: If you have a very small amount of space, consider removing the vanity underneath the sink and replacing it with a small, elegant pedestal sink—or even a wall-mounted sink.
 This dramatically improves the amount of floor space in your bathroom, compensating for its size by maximizing available square footage.

-Bathroom remodeling tips
+Bathroom remodelling tips

-•Consider dimensions: If you’re buying a new tub, sink or toilet for your bathroom, consider the dimensions before you complete the purchase.
+- Consider dimensions: If you’re buying a new tub, sink or toilet for your bathroom, consider the dimensions before you complete the purchase.
 While the tub may fit in your bathroom, you also need to consider the way you’re going to maneuver it through the home.

-Remodeling a bathroom and employing tricks designed to make it appear larger and more comfortable can go a long way toward improving the value of your rental home.
+Remodelling a bathroom and employing tricks designed to make it appear larger and more comfortable can go a long way toward improving the value of your rental home.
 Investing in a bathroom remodel may provide you with an opportunity to command higher rents.

 Knowing how to properly remodel a bathroom will help you ensure you’re able to take advantage of more quality investment opportunities.
 Follow these tips and remember, the bathroom is just one room.
-An immaculate bathroom won’t save a bad property, just like a lackluster bathroom shouldn’t sink a potentially great investment.
+An immaculate bathroom won’t save a bad property, just like a lacklustre bathroom shouldn’t sink a potentially great investment.